-Another favorite roll was the Mile High Roll and the most creative roll might have been the one with pop rocks.
-There was another roll with short ribs with cole-slaw that was also a treat.
+Another favorite was the Mile High Roll and the most creative roll might have been the one with pop rocks.
+The roll with short ribs with cole-slaw was also a treat.

 The atmosphere: Amazing…get a table on the patio and watch the fountains.

 After dinner and enjoying the fountains, be sure to visit the Bellagio’s atrium to see its exhibit.
 It is always wonderful!
 I particularly like the Christmas display, though the Thanksgiving display during our trip was quite nice.